turingschool/try-turing/frontend-online/wrap-up-single/index.md

 ## Reflection

+You did it!
 As we wrap up our day together, take a moment to reflect on the questions below.

 <div class="try-it-new">
   <h2>Wrap Up: Reflection</h2>